holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/04_drawing_lines/lesson_plan.md

     - Create a picture half-filled with a given color
     - First do bottom-half filled with color
     - Then do top-half filled with color
+- Reframe grading
+    - Do the extensions you like
+    - Move on if don't like/get it
+    - This is confusing for the students, so take time here
 - Start assignment

 ### Homework